Not even 6 dB: Gaussian quantum illumination in thermal background: Gaussian quantum illumination with coherent states

 In Ref.\cite{lloyd}, the time-bandwidth product is used to define the $M$ modes of the transmitter register $T$ (or $2M$ modes of the transmitter-plus-quantum-memory register $TQ$ in the case of an entangled transmitter).
 Each of the $M$ modes, which we associate with annihilation operator $a_{j}$, $j\in [M]$, is assumed to reflect from the target with probability $\kappa$.
 Therefore, the target is modeled as a beamsplitter ($\theta:= \cos^{-1}\sqrt{\kappa}$, $\theta \in [0,{\pi\over 2}]$)

 uniformly interfering each $a_{j}$ with its corresponding mode $b_{j}$ of the environment register $E$.
 Each environment mode is assumed thermal with intensity $N_{B}$.
-For a coherent state transmitter, we will consider $N_{S}$ photons in expectation in each mode and take zero phase without loss of generality, leading to the parametrized model
+For a coherent state transmitter, we will consider $N_{S}/M$ photons in expectation in each temporal mode $j$ and take zero phase of each coherent state without loss of generality, leading to the parametrized model